Here's what you'll end up with. Beautiful, huh?

-Once you've wired the control panel and Picade board together, you'll need to align the Picade board onto the right-hand edge of the Picade.
+Once you've wired the control panel and Picade board together, you'll need to align the Picade board onto the right-hand edge of your Picade.

 You should see some mounting holes for it, and a small circular cut-out for the headphone socket.
-Lay your Picade on its side and feed 4 12mm M3 bolts through the mounting holes.
+Lay your Picade on its side and feed four 12mm M3 bolts through the mounting holes.

 Slot the Picade board over the mounting holes, and bolt it down with the nuts.
-Finger tighten only, make sure it's secure but try not to flex the PCB too much.
+Finger tighten them only, making sure it's secure but try not to flex the PCB too much.

-Finally, set yoour Picade to one side and clear some space for the next step.
+Finally, set your Picade to one side and clear some space for the next step.

 You will need:

-Make sure your work surface is free of any particles which might scratch your screen or the front panel, and of any dust which might get trapped in between.
+Make sure your work surface is free of any bits of grit that might scratch your screen or the front panel, and of any dust which might get trapped in between.

 Lay the front panel down with the straight edge facing away from you.
 That's the top.

-Carefully lift up each fixing and thread an M4 bolt through both the hole, pointing towards you.
+Carefully lift up each fixing and thread an M4 bolt through both of the holes, pointing towards you.

-Screw a nut securely onto each bolt, these act as a spacer so the LCD isn't sandwiched too aggressively in the mount.
+Screw a nut securely onto each bolt to act as spacers so that the LCD isn't sandwiched too aggressively in the mount.